HaxePunk/HaxePunk/HXPBunnies/README.md

 [Philippe Elsass](https://github.com/elsassph/nme-bunnymark), and finally ported to HaxePunk by @Beeblerox.

-Flash is limited to software rendering so there is a significant performance improvement when you use cpp targets.
-Cpp targets make use of drawTiles GPU Acceleration and on a desktop it can display 10,000's of bunnies with additional variations of alpha and scaling.
-On the Flash target however, rendering with alpha and scaling means a severe performance decrease.
+Cpp targets on a desktop can display 10,000's of bunnies with additional variations of alpha and scaling.